-The following are some of my tips for eating healthy on a budget that we regularly do in our household and make a big difference and are worth the time and effort to figure out.
-Following these tips, we have been able to cut our grocery bill in half, save lots of time, eat healthier, feel better and actually look forward to dinner time!
+Eating healthy on a budget is easier than you thought.
+The following are some of my tips for that we regularly do in our household.
+The things I do make a big difference and are worth the time and effort to figure out.
+Following these tips, we have been able to cut our grocery bill in half, save lots of time, eat healthier, feel better.
+We actually look forward to dinner time!

 And guess what?
 I don’t really have time for meal prep so I don’t do that separately hardly ever.
-I pretty much just cook extras of food and freeze it so there is barely any extra work on the nights I cook and there are lots of nights I don’t cook at all.
+I pretty much just cook extras of food and freeze it.
+There is barely any extra work on the nights I cook.
+There are lots of nights I don’t cook at all.
 It’s been life-changing for my family!

 #1 – Pre-Make Freezer Meals